5-a-day more like 2-a-day?

 Plumcot

 A plumcot is a natural hybrid of a plum and an apricot!
-With around 3g of fiber per fruit, plumcots are a great source of fiber, which is important for a healthy digestive system.
+With around 3g per fruit, Plumcots provide a good source of fibre which is important for a healthy digestive system.

 homepage_fingerlime3